cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 Reset the timer:
 ~~~~~~~~~~~~~~~~
-- FW initialization is performed.
-- Timer is started by above method.
 - Timer can be resetted in the following 2 ways:
    - When the RESET_BIT in the CFG_REG_LO or CFG_REG_HI CSR is set to '1'.
    - When the RESET_LO in the TIMER_RESET_LO or TIMER_RESET_HI CSR is set to '1'.